 What is maximum amount an applicant could be awarded?

 Is there an applicant match involved?

 Yes.
-A 40% match must be provided.
+A 40% match for the total project costs must be provided.
 The match can be through cash or in-kind services.

 If I apply by the deadline does it mean I'll be funded?

 No. This is a very competitive grant program.
 Applications are evaluated by a team of reviewers and is based on the project plan.

 How is the grant money paid to someone who's been awarded?

 Grantees may request an advance payment of up to 50% of the total award.
 The balance of the award will be provided after the project is successfully completed, a final financial report outlining all expenses associated with the project have been received and approved, a final project report has been received and approved, and site inspection by agency staff is conducted (if applicable.)
 For any building a certificate of occupancy must be obtained as well.